SAINTS will be quietly content to see the bookmakers writing them off ahead of their return to the Premier League.

 It’s a very powerful tool.

-It’s why so often you hear of critical comments being pinned on dressing room walls – all these little things can be turned into motivational tools, to get the players fired up by thinking ‘we’ll show them’.
+It’s why so often you hear of critical comments being pinned on dressing room walls – all these little things can be turned into motivational tools, to get the players fired up by thinking ‘we’ll

 Saints being made favourites for relegation, therefore, may well be a positive for Saints.